Part I: Development, history & production --- Part II: Camouflage, description, specifications & modeling

 |Examples of camouflage and modifications of the German TKS, basing on photographs - courtesy of Thierry Vallet.Copyright © Thierry Vallet - Kameleon Profils|

-See also other examples of the German usage in Part IV: Tankettes with 20 mm cannons.
+Other examples of the German usage are in Part IV: Tankettes with 20 mm cannons.

 All photos and pictures remain the property of their owners, some are public domain.
 They are published in non-commercial educational and research purpose.